-District staff continue to identify ticks brought in by members of the public, as this is important because there are three species of ticks that commonly bite people and only one, the Western blacklegged tick, transmits Lyme disease.
+District staff continues to identify ticks brought in by members of the public.
+This is important because there are three species of ticks that commonly bite people, but only one (Western blacklegged tick) transmits Lyme disease.
+The District does not test the ticks for the presence of Lyme Disease.
+People who are concerned that they may have contracted the disease should contact their physician.